someobserver/recurgence/why/markdown/index.md

 ## What Even *is* <u>This</u>?

 Language itself is **recursive**, both in structure and in effect.
-Every act of communication requires a loop of *some* kind—whether between speaker and listener, writer and document, text and reader, thought and patterned signal.
-You get the idea.
+Every act of communication requires a loop of *some* kind—be that between speaker and listener, writer and document, text and reader, thought and patterned signal.
+You're getting the idea.

-You might have even gotten the silly reference above, with a description of language following underlined *language*.
-If not—you just now looped back.
+You might have even gotten the silly reference above, with a definition of language following underlined *language*.
+If not, you just now looped back to pick up more information.

 It’s easy to dismiss this as surface-level truism—*“of course everything’s a loop, duh”*—but it maps directly to nearly every aspect of physical reality.